-After the last bit from the first SCP is read, the SCP asserts its $\overline{CEO}$ output Low and disables its DATA line.
-The next SCP recognizes the Low level on its $\overline{CE}$ input and enables its DATA output.
-See Figure 4.
+After the last bit from the first SCP is read, the next clock signal to the SCP asserts its $\overline{\text{CEO}}$ output Low and disables its DATA line.
+The second SCP recognizes the Low level on its $\overline{\text{CE}}$ input and enables its DATA output.
+See Figure 2.

-After configuration is complete, the address counters of all cascaded SCPs are reset when DONE/PROG goes High, forcing the RESET/OE on each SCP to go High.
+After configuration is complete, the address counters of all cascaded SCPs are reset if RESET goes Low forcing the RESET/OE on each SCP to go High.

-If the address counters are not to be reset upon completion, then the $\overline{OE}$ inputs can be tied to ground, as shown in Figure 3.
-To reprogram the LCA with another program, the DONE/PROG line goes Low and configuration begins where the address counters had stopped.
+If the address counters are not to be reset upon completion, then the RESET/OE inputs can be tied to ground, as shown in Figure 3.
+To reprogram the LCA device with another program, the D/\overline{P} line goes Low and configuration begins where the address counters had stopped.
 In this case, avoid contention between DATA and the configured I/O use of DIN.

 Extremely large, cascaded memories in some systems may require additional logic if the rippled chip enable is too slow to activate successive SCPs.